 Choosing the right register before choosing the right speaker is the decision that determines whether the day creates a catalyst moment or a politely received presentation.

-The Edelman Trust Barometer 2026 puts a number on a problem every event organiser has sensed: 61% of employees say their CEO has a responsibility to speak out on contested issues, but only 37% say their CEO has earned the credibility to do so.
-The gap widens to 33 points in financial services.
+The Edelman Trust Barometer 2026 puts a number on a problem every event organiser has sensed: 75% of respondents say CEOs are obligated to help bridge trust divides, but only 44% say their CEO actually does it well — a 29-point credibility gap that opens up at the precise moment leadership is asked to speak with weight.
 That is not a communications failure — it is an absence of demonstrated wisdom, and senior audiences read it immediately.
 A speaker who has operated under genuine pressure brings a quality that no amount of research or preparation can replicate: the ability to say what the decision actually felt like from the inside.

-Have they led, not just studied leadership?
-Allister Frost spent two decades making consequential decisions at scale — first as Microsoft's inaugural Head of Digital Marketing Strategy, then across operating roles at Vodafone, BBC, 3M, and UBS.
+Allister Frost spent two decades making consequential decisions at scale — first as Microsoft's Head of Digital Marketing Strategy, then across operating roles at Vodafone, BBC, 3M, and UBS.
 His 19-topic coverage includes leadership and change management, but the reason practitioners like Frost hold senior rooms is not the breadth of topics — it is that Q&A cannot expose a gap between observed and lived experience when there is none.
 A speaker who has mapped other people's decisions retrospectively answers differently under pressure than one who has made their own.

 The right leadership speaker is not the product of a profile search — they are the output of deliberate wisdom architecture: matching practitioner depth, audience stage, and format capability to the specific knowledge transfer the event is designed to produce.